 The next morning we went up to Frias after breakfast for another coffee and a walk around town, but having visited the castle before were not going to hang around for it to open this time (it’s a fun visit though).

 Instead, we wanted to go back to somewhere we’d visited years ago, before meeting with friends in Oña for the cherry blossom.
-So, we nipped over to Quintana Maria, just near Frias, leaving Berta in the village (narrow streets), and walking up to the Necropolis in the rocks to the south of the village – with great views over the Ebro and back to Frias and lots of orchids around to boot, it’s a lovely spot.
+So, we nipped over to Quintana Maria, just near Frias, leaving Berta in the village (narrow streets), and walking up to the necropolis in the rocks to the south of the village – with great views over the Ebro and back to Frias and lots of orchids around to boot, it’s a lovely spot.

 After that, we headed over to Oña to meet our friends in the big car park there next to the river (easy van parking), and on with them to the Valle de Caderechas.
 So as I said, this valley is full of cherry and almond blossom, and is a joy to drive around at this time of year.
 We were here though for a specific reason, to do a specific hike.
 Called the Ruta de los Duendes (Fairy Walk), this hike climbs up from the little village of Herrera de Valdivielso to a pine forest, where the magic begins.
 Set up by the villagers themselves in an excellent and extremely successful initiative to bring people to the village, the ladies of the village have taken to urban knitting, and there are now 80+ pine trees in a pine wood which itself has spectacular views over the cherry blossomed valley.
-There are also other suprises along the route to keep you amused, mushrooms, love trees, knitted owls etc. We did the full circuit, taking you up onto the ridge with views over the neighbouring valley and then back down quite a knee-killer of a descent to the village.
+There are also other surprises along the route to keep you amused, mushrooms, love trees, knitted owls etc. We did the full circuit, taking you up onto the ridge with views over the neighbouring valley and then back down quite a knee-killer of a descent to the village.
 We were very glad to get back to Berta and find a spot to have lunch overlooking the blossom.

 And this was also the day Berta became Berta!
-Official baptism took place complete with Möet – although as some other friends enquired, it was not smashed against her, but drunk by us four!
+Official baptism took place complete with Möet – although as some other friends inquired, it was not smashed against her, but drunk by us four!